okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/add-an-external-idp/main/apple/appatidp.md

 1. Click **Configure**.
 1. Click the plus sign (+) next to **Email Sources** and add `mailrelay.okta.com` in the **Domains and Subdomains** box.
 1. Click **Next**, **Register**, and then **Done**.
-1. Verify your changes by signing in to your Okta Admin Console, selecting **Sign in with Apple**, and verifying that a verification email is successfully sent to you.
+1. Verify your changes by signing in to your Okta Admin Console, selecting **Sign in with <StackSelector snippet="idp" noSelector inline />**, and verifying that a verification email is successfully sent to you.